 Net operating losses (NOLs)

 In general, an NOL carryover is allowed for ten years.
-The CITL restricts a company from deducting the NOL in excess of 80% of the taxable income of a particular year.
-Under the amended CITL, a foreign corporation has been added to the scope of companies subject to this restriction effective from the fiscal year starting on or after 1 January 2017.
+The amended CITL restricts a company from deducting the NOL in excess of 70% (60% for the fiscal year beginning 1 January 2019 and thereafter) of the taxable income of fiscal year starting 1 January 2018 and ending 31 December 2018.
+The CITL maintains the current restriction on a foreign corporation from deducting the NOL in excess of 80% of the taxable income.
 However, SMEs and certain qualifying companies under recovery process, etc., which will be exempt from this rule, are allowed to deduct the NOL without limitation.

 Generally, loss carrybacks are not allowed.
 However, SMEs can carry back an NOL for one year.